 12. Fast Food Ketchup Containers

 You know those small, ribbed ketchup containers you get at fast food restaurants?
-Well, those ribs are meant to be pulled outward so that you have an expandable container that can house a lot more sauce.
+Well, you can pull those ribs outward to expand the container and hold a lot more sauce.

 13. Fabric Patches

 You may have bought a piece of clothing that comes with extra buttons and a tiny patch of fabric.
-While this piece of fabric can be used for patching a hole, its intended purpose is for testing cleaning products on so that you don’t ruin the entire garment.
+While you can use this piece of fabric to patch a hole, its intended purpose is to let you test cleaning products without ruining the entire garment.

 14. Chinese Takeout Containers